consoledotdev/home/content/tools/server-monitoring.md

 Monitoring has two purposes - helping you debug problems that have already occurred, and alerting you when something is going wrong (ideally before it causes an outage).
-Alerts are a key feature in all monitoring tools.
+Alerts are a key feature in all server monitoring tools.

 Alerting is broken down into two parts: